LayerManager/layman/REST.md

 - **url**: String.
 URL pointing to this endpoint.
 - **title**: String.
 - **description**: String.
-- *status*: Status information about GeoServer import and availability of the layer.
-No status object = import was successfully completed and the layer is available.
+- **wms**
-- **wms**: String.
+  - *url*: String.
 URL of WMS endpoint.
 It points to WMS endpoint of user's workspace.
+  - *status*: Status information about GeoServer import and availability of WMS layer.
+No status object = import was successfully completed and WMS layer is available.
+- **wfs**
-- **wfs**: String.
+  - *url*: String.
 URL of WFS endpoint.
 It points to WFS endpoint of user's workspace.
+  - *status*: Status information about GeoServer import and availability of WFS feature type.
+No status object = import was successfully completed and the feature type is available.
 - **thumbnail**
   - *url*: String.
 URL of layer thumbnail.
 It points to [GET Layer Thumbnail](#get-layer-thumbnail).
   - *status*: Status information about generating and availability of thumbnail.
 No status object = thumbnail was successfully generated and it is available.